sensu-plugins/community/PULL_REQUEST_PROCESS.md

 * [Developer Guidelines](https://github.com/sensu-plugins/documentation/blob/master/docs/developer_guidelines.md)
 * [CHANGELOG Guidelines](https://github.com/sensu-plugins/community/blob/master/HOW_WE_CHANGELOG.md)

+## 1. Is there an open issue for this bug or feature?

+If so link to it in the PR (e.g. Fixes #NN) in the body of the PR so the issue is linked and updated.

+## 2. Is there an existing PR for this bug or feature?

+Is there an existing PR for this bug/feature?
+Check the open PRs before submitting a duplicate.

-## 1. Is the feature wanted?
+## 3. Is the feature wanted?
 Are there many ways forward?

 Are you sure Feature-X is something the Sensu plugin community wants or will accept?
 Is it implemented to fit with other changes in flight?
 Are you willing to bet a few days or weeks of work on it?